talesh/magento-security-checklist/README.md

 * Are you setting `HttpOnly` and `Secure` flag on any custom cookies?
 * Are you using the `Magento\Config\Model\Config\Backend\Encrypted` backend model for sensitive API data to be stored in the DB? eg: payment gateway keys.
 * Are you using any dynamic code execution functions like `eval`, `shell_exec`?
 (Link to bad functions php SO)
+* Are you building MySQL queries properly, and not using direct queries?

 ## Extension security checklist